-- 1. The efficiencies for units ≥ 65,000 Btu/h were developed using the "Electric Resistance Heat (or None)" option in the ASHRAE 90.1 tables.
-Gas-fired space heating systems are not expected in Hawai'i. - 2.
-The Air Conditioning, Heating, and Refrigeration Institute (AHRI) equipment directory was used to determine a 1st quartile value of 11.5 EER for 14.0 SEER units.
-Since full-load efficiencies are not specified for this equipment, the peak efficiency of installed equipment does not have to be 10% more efficient for the EER parameter. - 3.
-There are no ASHRAE requirements for water-source HP SEER or IEER, so values were set equal to EER for the purpose of calculating demand savings.
+^{1.} The efficiencies for units ≥ 65,000 Btu/h were developed using the "Electric Resistance Heat (or None)" option in the ASHRAE 90.1 tables.
+Gas-fired space heating systems are not expected in Hawai'i.

+^{2.} The Air Conditioning, Heating, and Refrigeration Institute (AHRI) equipment directory was used to determine the minimum value of 11.0 EER for 14.0 SEER AC systems (< 65,000 Btu/h).
+(Data filters for AHRI Rating Conditions: Model Type = Systems; Status = Active, Location = USA; Region = All, SEER = 14; Cooling Capacity = 30,000-65,000 Btu/h.)
+The EER for air-source heat pumps (< 65,000 Btu/h) was also set to 11.0 EER for consistency with AC systems in the same capacity bin.
+Since full-load efficiencies are not specified for AC and air-source heat pumps with capacity < 65,000 Btu/h, the peak efficiency of installed equipment does not have to be 10% more efficient for the EER parameter.

+3. There are no ASHRAE requirements for water-source HP SEER or IEER, so values were set equal to EER for the purpose of calculating demand savings.